Is Freemium Model Destroying Mobile Gaming Industry?

-As the popularity of free-to-play games grows, the army of their haters becomes even more crowded.
-At times it seems that anti-freemium rant is going to push the popularity of the gaming model down, though, with so many people playing and enjoying all that freemium gaming thing, the industry is almost impossible to stop.
+As the popularity of free-to-play games grows, the army of their haters becomes even bigger.
+At times it seems that an anti-freemium rant is going to push the popularity of the gaming model down.
+Though, with so many people playing and enjoying all that freemium gaming thing, the industry is almost impossible to stop.

-Still freemium game model critics isn’t going to stop being that fierce about new mechanics of digital fun stuff.
-But, if they can’t change the situation, probably they better change the attitude?
+Still, freemium game model critics aren’t going to stop being that fierce about new mechanics of digital fun stuff.
+But, if they can’t change the situation, probably they better change their attitude?

-Even so, attitude change is going to be tough and painful.
-Seasoned gamers will keep blaming freemium business model for destroying whole gaming concept.
-From day one games were designed to entertain but with mobile app trends games turned into a smart mechanism of soaking money out of gamers’ wallets.
+Even so, the change of attitude is going to be painful.
+Seasoned gamers will keep blaming the freemium business model for destroying the whole gaming concept.
+From day one game was designed to entertain but with mobile app trends games turned into a smart mechanism of soaking money out of gamers’ wallets.

 READ ALSO: How do apps make money

-Majority of wise gamers also claim that author’s rights on games were violated.
-There was a moment when game developers created a unique product with outstanding design and concept, whereas now any user can have total control over the process upgrading it whenever his budget allows for the desired enhancements.
+The majority of wise gamers also claim that the author’s rights on games were violated.
+There was a moment when game developers created a unique product with outstanding design and concept, whereas now any user can have total control over the process of upgrading it whenever his budget allows for the desired enhancements.

 In two words, the scenario looks like that: